 Somalia: More than 6.7 million are affected by this crisis — and are still reeling from the ongoing conflict in the country.

 Kenya: Severe drought dried up water in half of Kenya's 47 counties.
-3 million people need access to safe drinking water.
+3.5 million people need humanitarian water.

 World Vision's response